hashgraph/hedera-mirror-node/docs/design/hcs.md

 ### Persist

 Modify `RecordFileLogger` to handle HCS transactions
+- Modify Entities to handle Topic ID and new fields
 - Insert HCS transaction into `t_transactions`
 - Insert `ConsensusSubmitMessage` transactions into `topic_message`